GerbenBeintema/nonlinear_benchmarks/README.md

 u_test, y_test = test        #or test.u,      test.y
 ```

 In the `WienerHammerBenchMark` multiple options are provided.
-You can find the data files by using `raw_data=True` and obtain the entire, not train-test splitted, dataset by using `train_test_split=False`.
+You can find the data files by using `data_file_locations=True` and obtain the entire, not train-test splitted, dataset by using `train_test_split=False`.

 # Install